5.4 Settings & Configurations

 };

 Run your app again.
-You will observe that the value in the configs
+You will observe that the value in the `configs` was loaded and preferred over the `defaultConfigs`.

 Now, let's see how we can allow the end-user to customize the value too.